erickzanardo/shortcutter/README.md

 Shortcutter is a simple bash script used to create shortcuts on you terminal.
 It is very simple to use see the examples below.

-Use `add-shortcut [shortcut-name]` to create a shortcut of the current folder, for example
+Use `add-shortcut [shortcut-name]` to create a shortcut of the current folder.
+For example:

 ```
 erick@byteforge [~/projects/shortcutter] $  add-shortcut shortcutter